spikeydragoon/Cross-Ark-Chat/README.md

 * `Active`: is used to tell the bot if the server should be used or not. `true` means bot will load it `false` means bot will ignore it.

 * `TribeDiscordId` is the discord channel id that the server should send messages to if SendTribeLogsToOwnChannel is enabled.

+For Game Command Settings.

+* `Command` is the in-game prefix used to run the command reply.

+* `Commandreply` is the reply the bot gives when running the Above command.

+* `Active` tells the bot to use the command or not if the UseGameCommands is set to `true`

 For Discord Settings.
 * `DiscordChannelID` is the id of the channel you want the bot to send all the chat messages to and from.